Same-sign dimuon probe of charged lepton flavor violation at electron-photon colliders: Monte Carlo simulation setup

 \section{Monte Carlo simulation setup}

-We implement the effective interaction in Eq.~\eqref{eqn:lagrangian} in \texttt{FeynRules}~\cite{Alloul:2013bka} and export the corresponding UFO model~\cite{Degrande:2011ua}.
+We implement the ALP effective interaction in \texttt{FeynRules}~\cite{Alloul:2013bka} and export the corresponding UFO model~\cite{Degrande:2011ua}.
 Signal events for $\gamma e^- \to e^+ \mu^- \mu^-$ are generated using \texttt{WHIZARD}~\cite{Kilian:2007gr} at the parton level including detector acceptances.
 The LCB photon spectrum is incorporated by convoluting the partonic cross section with the analytical photon distribution described above.
 Reconstruction efficiencies are then applied at the analysis level.

 For BESIII, we require $|\cos\theta|<0.93$ for both electrons and muons, and apply a flat identification efficiency of $90\%$ for muons with $p>0.5$~GeV~\cite{BESIII:2009fln}.
 For STCF, we assume $|\cos\theta|<0.93$ and apply momentum-dependent tracking efficiencies following Ref.~\cite{Achasov:2023gey}.
 For muons, the tracking efficiency is taken to be zero for $p<0.4$~GeV, to increase linearly to $70\%$ at $0.5$~GeV and to $95\%$ at $0.7$~GeV, and to remain at $95\%$ for $p>0.7$~GeV.
 For electrons, we require $p_T>0.1$~GeV, with the efficiency rising linearly from $90\%$ to $99\%$ at $0.3$~GeV and remaining at $99\%$ thereafter.
-For the ILC, we require $|\cos\theta|<0.95$ and $|p|>0.1$~GeV, with flat efficiencies $\epsilon_e=0.97$ and $\epsilon_\mu=0.98$, consistent with the expected performance of precision tracking detectors~\cite{ILCInternationalDevelopmentTeam:2022izu}.